So you want to start a travel blog?

-We rushed home in a tuk-tuk taxi and registered the domain on May 2015 via Godaddy.
+We rushed home in a tuk-tuk taxi and registered the domain in May 2015 via Godaddy.

-So without you realising I have just taught you the first and most crucial step on how to start a travel blog:
+So without you realising, we have just taught you the first and most crucial step on how to start a travel blog:

 Step 1: Pick a damn good domain name.

-I used Godaddy for checking if domain names are available its fast and free to search you just type a name in and it tells you like magic if its already registered.
+I used Godaddy for checking if domain names are available it’s fast and free to search you type a name in and it tells you like magic if it’s already registered.